wilsonzlin/minify-html/README.md

 If a named entity is an invalid reference as per the [spec](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references), it is considered malformed and will be interpreted literally.

-Numeric character references that reference to numbers below 0x00 or above 0x10FFFF are considered malformed.
-It will be decoded if it falls within this range, even if it does not refer to a valid Unicode code point.
+Numeric character references that do not reference a valid [Unicode Scalar Value](https://www.unicode.org/glossary/#unicode_scalar_value) are considered malformed.

 ### Attributes